-3. Using either a one-tailed or two-tailed test (whichever you think is more appropriate), how many chimps would have to have the left testis lower in order to have a signficant result if the sample size was 50, or 100, or 1000?
+3. Using either a one-tailed or two-tailed test (whichever you decided was more appropriate in question 1), how many chimps would have to have the left testis lower in order to have a signficant result if the sample size was 50, or 100, or 500?

-4. You want to know how many male chimps you'll need to observe to have a 90% chance of getting a signficant result, if the true proportion is 60% left-testis-lower.
-Use the exact binomial power calculator for this.
+You want to know how many male chimps you'll need to observe to have a 90% chance of getting a signficant result, if the true proportion is 60% left-testis-lower.
+Use G*Power for this calculation, as explained in the textbook.
 Then answer the same question if you want an 80% chance of getting a signficant result, or a 99% chance.

-5. Answer all parts of question 4, except for a true proportion of 75% left-testis-lower.
+Answer all parts of question 4, except determine the sample sizes you would need if the true proportion was 75% left-testis-lower.